Battle of Marta: Aftermath

-This defeat is a setback for John Troglita, who had embarked on a campaign to eradicate the Berber rebellion.
-However, his defeat is mitigated by his ability to organize the retreat of his troops and avoid the annihilation of his army.
-According to Corippus, the author of "La Johannide," an epic dedicated to John Troglita and the primary account of the battle, the defeat is explained by the nature of the terrain and the numerical superiority of the Berbers.
-Finally, he attributes the success of the Byzantine retreat to the Berbers' inability to organize an effective pursuit, as they are hindered by the size of their herds.
+This defeat was a setback for John Troglita, who had embarked on a campaign to eradicate the Berber rebellion.
+However, his defeat was mitigated by his ability to organize the retreat of his troops and avoid the annihilation of his army.
+According to Corippus, the author of "La Johannide," an epic dedicated to John Troglita and the primary account of the battle, the defeat was explained by the nature of the terrain and the numerical superiority of the Berbers.
+Finally, he attributed the success of the Byzantine retreat to the Berbers' inability to organize an effective pursuit, as they were hindered by the size of their herds.
 After their victory, Procopius notes that the Berber rebels extended their raids to the walls of Carthage and "exercised horrible cruelties on the inhabitants of the country."

-Antalas, upon learning of the victory of the rebels, immediately rises and joins the Tripolitanian tribes the following year.
-On the other hand, John Troglita manages to rally several Berber leaders, including Cusina, Ifisdaïas, and Iaudas, enabling him to achieve a decisive victory at the Battle of the Fields of Cato and bring an end to the Berber rebellion.
+Antalas, upon learning of the victory of the rebels, immediately rises and joined the Tripolitanian tribes the following year.
+On the other hand, John Troglita manages to rally several Berber leaders, including Cusina, Ifisdaïas, and Iaudas, enabling him to achieve a decisive victory at the Battle of the Fields of Cato and it brought an end to the Berber rebellion.